How to Scale Your AR Process with Your Growing Business

-Paystand has fund-on file-tokenization, which is a secure method that gives you control to authorize, charge, and re-use your customers' payment methods without accessing their private information directly.
+Paystand has fund-on file-tokenization, a secure method that allows you to authorize, charge, and re-use your customers' payment methods without directly accessing their private information.
 We are a PCI Level 1-certified payment processor, adhering to the latest security and fraud prevention standards.

 Build a Strong Team

-As you bring new personnel on board, you’re going to want to create strong teams by providing good leadership and taking advantage of the existing talent.
+As you bring new personnel, you will want to create strong teams by providing good leadership and taking advantage of the existing talent.
 In all departments of your company, especially the AR department, your employees are essential to keeping your business running.

 You’ll also have to master the art of promotions.
-Rewarding good performance is key to happier employees.
-But just because people show enthusiasm and drive doesn’t mean that they’re a good fit for leadership positions.
+Rewarding good performance is critical to happier employees.
+But just because people show enthusiasm and drive doesn’t mean they’re a good fit for leadership positions.
 Additionally, too many people in leadership may prove inefficient.
 An answer may be to raise salaries without promoting employees to a higher level.
-However, solutions vary between companies and it’s important to choose an option that works for you.
+However, solutions vary between companies, and choosing an option that works for you is essential.

 When you hire new employees, make the most of their talent by placing them in roles where they can shine.
-Suppose you have an overall talented team, but no one is performing tasks they’re good at.
-Not only will your team be much less efficient, but employees are going to feel resentment and team morale will be poor.
+Suppose you have a talented team, but no one is performing tasks they’re good at.
+Not only will your team be much less efficient, but employees will also feel resentment and team morale will be poor.
 Take advantage of team talent by placing personnel where they belong in your company.

 Standardize and Automate Processes

 Most processes within the AR department of your business are completed over and over.
-Making sure that these processes are standardized and automated as much as possible will save time and reduce errors in the long run.
+Ensuring these processes are standardized and automated as much as possible will save time and reduce errors in the long run.
 This not only includes things like issuing invoices but also reconciling payments.

-Paystand automates the entire Accounts Receivable process, which means removing hours of repetitive tasks from your AR staff’s workload and eliminating human errors.
+Paystand automates the Accounts Receivable process, removing hours of repetitive tasks from your AR staff’s workload and eliminating human errors.
 This process often results in a reduction of late payments.
-In fact, Paystand customers usually decrease the number of overdue receivables by 62% within the first few months.
+Paystand customers usually decrease the number of overdue receivables by 62% within the first few months.

 Standardizing processes is another way to reduce team confusion and time spent.
-When certain processes are done exactly the same way each and every time, team members won’t have to struggle with figuring out how to do them.
+When specific processes are done the same way every time, team members won’t struggle with figuring out how to do them.